KavyaMakaraju/AccessibleLLM/Chatbot/Backend/Accuracy_results/RESULTS.md

 #### Model
-The model used in this code is the `unsloth/llama-2-7b` model, which is accessed through Hugging Face's `transformers` library.
+The models used in this code is the `unsloth/llama-2-7b` model, which is accessed through Hugging Face's `transformers` library.

 #### Prompt Input
 The input to the model consists of conversational prompts formatted with a system prompt.
 Each conversation turn is processed where: